 Hilton Silver status

 AMEX KrisFlyer Ascend Card members receive complimentary Hilton Silver status, which is valid until the end of the calendar year after it was received.
-For example, if I receive Silver status in 2020, it’ll be valid until the end of 2021.
+For example, if I upgrade to Silver status in 2023, it’ll be valid until the end of 2024.
 Subsequently, I’ll need to requalify via the usual criteria.
+To stretch your validity, apply for the upgrade as early in the year as possible.

 But why it matters is because Silver members get the 5th night free on all award redemptions.
 Hilton sells points several times a year, with prices as low as 0.5 US cents each.
 You could buy points and redeem them for Hilton’s top-tier properties, saving hundreds of dollars over retail value.

-Take for example the Conrad Maldives, where rooms can cost upwards of US$1,000 a night.
-If you bought 95,000 points at 0.5 cents each, you’d pay just US$475, less than half the asking price.
+Take for example the Conrad Maldives, where rooms cost 120,000 points per night.
+If you bought those points at 0.5 US cents each, you’d pay just US$600, significantly less than the asking price.
+If you’re a Silver member and redeem five consecutive nights, you’d only need to pay 4 x 120,000=480,000 points, or an average of just 96,000 points (US$480) per night!

 Fast track to KrisFlyer Elite Gold

-Cardholders who spend at least S$15,000 on Singaporeair.com purchases within the first 12 months of card approval will receive an automatic upgrade to KrisFlyer Elite Gold.
+Cardholders who spend at least S$15,000 on Singapore Airlines ticket purchases made at singaporeair.com or the SingaporeAir mobile app within the first 12 months of card approval will receive an automatic upgrade to KrisFlyer Elite Gold.

-This benefit is only valid for the first year; subsequently, you’ll have to requalify by flying at least 50,000 elite miles in a 12-month membership period.
+All tickets must be for travel originating from Singapore, and purchased in Singapore Dollars.
+This benefit is only valid for one year; subsequently, you’ll have to requalify by flying at least 50,000 Elite miles in a 12-month membership period.

 KrisFlyer Elite Gold confers additional benefits when flying on Singapore Airlines or Star Alliance carriers, such as: